-The Director of Emergency Management shall be responsible for the development of the County of Santa Barbara Emergency Management Plan.
-The County of Santa Barbara Emergency Management Plan shall be approved by the Disaster Council and then forwarded to the Board of Supervisors for adoption.
+The County Emergency Management Plan shall be approved by the Disaster Council, reviewed and approved by the state, and then forwarded to the Board of Supervisors for adoption.
 An Emergency Management Plan describes the principles and methods to be applied in carrying out emergency operations or rendering mutual aid during emergencies.

 Sec.
-12.9 12-15.
+12.9 12-16.
 Expenditures